-Please note that items that were due for return before 1 January 2020 will incur a charge for the period up to 1 January 2020.
+- All items that were due for return before 1 January 2020 will incur a charge for the period up to 1 January 2020.

 Will you be taking payments?

 We will be accepting cash payment through the self-service machines only.
 We will not be taking cash payments at the Hello Desk or giving customers change.
+Online payments remain unavailable.

-Will I be able to reserve a book?
+Can I reserve a book?